Integrating an AWS Service into a WP Plugin Boilerplate

 In the translation script replace YOUR_AWS_REGION, YOUR_AWS_ACCESS_KEY_ID and YOUR_AWS_SECRET_ACCESS_KEY by $region, $key and $secret respectively.

-From here it will be up to you to integrate the translation tool into your workflow, but feel free to your thoughts with us using the below or privately through the contact form.
+From here it will be up to you to integrate the translation tool into your workflow, but feel free to share your thoughts with us using the comments below or privately through the contact form.

 References